MarkAZhang/blog/_posts/2015-05-04-code-quality-post-mortem.markdown

 Here's what was wrong:

-* **Dead code everywhere** - I have a bad habit of commenting out code instead of deleting it (even though I use version control!) if I'm not 100% sure about cutting a feature.
-90% of the time I don't look back and the commented code is left there.
+* **Dead code everywhere** - I have a bad habit of commenting out code instead of deleting it (even though I use version control!), especially if I'm not 100% sure about cutting a feature.
+90% of the time I don't look back but I forget to delete the commented code.
 * **Confusing, multi-purpose modules** - I have this class called MainGameSummaryState.
 Originally, it just showed end-of-level stats.
 But then I made it handle the UI when the player saved-and-quit the game.
 At the time, it was the easy thing to do, and besides, the two UIs were similar and both occurred when the player left the level.
 But the end result was a mess.
-There were multiple paths into MainGameSummaryState, each of which had to be configured with various flags.
+There were multiple paths into MainGameSummaryState, each of which had to be configured with various optional variables.
 The internals were a tangle of if-statements.
-* **Poorly organized code** - Let's just leave it at that.
+* **Poorly organized code** - Sometimes it's obvious when you should bundle logic into a class--for example for each of Impulse's enemy types.
+Sometimes it's not.
+At first, the active game data for a play-through was so simple, a basic object seemed to suffice.
+But the complexity of the data grew and grew, and at each step, it seemed easier to keep adding logic to various game-states.
+The result was that the logic for the game data was spread out in an unintuitive way and very hard to recall about while developing.
+* **Redundant code** - No matter how tempting it may be, never copy and paste logic from one file to another.
+Always take the time to factor it out.
+Otherwise, not only will your files get bogged down, but making changes will take longer because you have to change code in multiple places.

-Overall, I found myself asking 'where does this happen in the code?' and 'what the hell does this even do?' too many times.
-Surprisingly side-effects were also common.
-The time spent re-tracing through code and tracking down obscure bugs was substantial.
+Overall, I found myself asking 'where does this happen in the code?' and 'what the hell does this even do?' far too often.
+Unexpected side-effects were also common.
+The time spent re-tracing through code and tracking down obscure bugs was substantial and made working on the game less fun.

-Here's what I did to fix it:
+Here's what I did to improve my code quality:

 * **Removed all the dead code** - It's still all preserved in version control.
 I tried to remove the code in steps and be descriptive with my commit messages so I could easily find deleted code in the future.
+For code that I wanted to switch on and off (for example, an fps counter), I wrapped the code in a boolean flag.
 * **Carefully split up my modules** - My rule of thumb was that every module should do exactly one thing.
 If two modules share code, factor it out into a common library or common class.
 I made sure I could succinctly describe what was in each utility library (and I had many).
 I went from about 40 files to 110, but it felt much more manageable due to the organization.
 * **Organize related code into classes** - For example, I created a class to hold the gameplay data and defined an API for game-states to modify it.
 As a result, all the logic for processing the gameplay data was in one place instead of scattered across game-states.
-In doing this, I discovered many ways to simplify the code and cut down on redundancies.
+In doing this, I also discovered many ways to simplify the code and cut down on redundancies.

 ### A quick word on game engines